f5devcentral/f5-agility-labs-iam/docs/class2/module4/class3/class3.rst

 #.
 RDP to Win10 machine as ``user`` and password ``user``
 #.
 Open ``Microsoft Edge`` browser - icon is on the Desktop
 #.
 Click on the ``bookmark`` ``Wordpress Cloud App``
 #.
 You will be redirected to Azure AD login page (it can take a while - look at the address bar).
-Login as ``user1@f5access.onmicrosoft.com``, and password ``F5twister$``, if prompted.
+Login as ``user1@f5access.onmicrosoft.com``, and for the password please ask to the instructor (if prompted).
 You already have a session up and running in Azure AD, from previous class.
 #.
 You are redirected to the ``cloud app`` in Azure cloud, and can access to Wordpress-UDF application.

    .. image:: ./pictures/WP.png